Updated on January 9, 2024

 How Can Filing For Bankruptcy Help?

-When the amount you owe on unpaid citations or an impounded vehicle is continually growing, it can feel like you will never be able to pay what you owe.
-If you are trapped in a parking ticket debt cycle, bankruptcy can allow you to eliminate your debts and start fresh.
-By filing for Chapter 13 bankruptcy you can wipe out your ticket debt, get your car back, and move on with your life.
-And if you happen to live in the Chicago area, the city has instituted a new program that will allow you to eliminate older Chicago parking tickets in some situations using Chapter 7.
+If you owe an unmanageable amount of money, you may want to consider bankruptcy.
+By filing for Chapter 13 bankruptcy, you can wipe out your ticket debt, get your car back, and move on with your life.
+If you happen to live in the Chicago area, the city has instituted a new program that will allow you to eliminate older Chicago parking tickets in some situations using Chapter 7.